parse-community/ParseReact/README.md

 ParseReact Mixin allows a version of this new lifecycle method to be used today with Parse Queries.

+If you're using React with ES6 classes, we also provide a [subclass of `React.Component`](/docs/api/ES6.md) that allows you to use the `observe()` and Query-specific APIs.

 ```js
 var CommentBlock = React.createClass({
   mixins: [ParseReact.Mixin], // Enable query subscriptions